-The University of Strathclyde has existed in various forms in Glasgow since 1796 and is recognised as one of the largest and most important institutions in the field of engineering education and research in the UK, and located in the centre of Glasgow - Scotland's commercial and industrial capital.
+The University of Strathclyde has existed in various forms in Glasgow since 1796 and received its Royal Charter in 1964.
+Our institution is recognised as one of the largest and most important in the field of engineering education and research in the UK.
+We are located in the centre of Glasgow - Scotland's commercial and industrial capital - with four faculties now in existence, Engineering, Humanities & Social Sciences, Science and the Strathclyde Business School.